History of Libya

 Italy’s Control of Libya

-Italy was a European that, unlike many of its more powerful neighbors in the region, did not colonize other areas.
+Italy was a European that, unlike many of its more powerful neighbors in the region, did not (at the time) colonize other areas.
 Part of the reason was that Italy itself was only united in the mid 1800s.
-But since Libya was not colonized by European states at the time, Italy aimed to bring Libya under their control.
+But since Libya was not then colonized by European states, Italy aimed to bring Libya under their control.
 Italy argued that it already had significant historical ties in Libya, dating back to the Roman Empire.
-And political leaders tried to capitalize on this historical relationship.
+Political leaders also tried to capitalize on this historical relationship.
 In fact, some “…in Rome hoped to return Italy to its formers greatness by creating a modern empire.
 In this regard, many Italians, believed it was an historical right, as well as an obligation, to apply Italian sovereignty to those regions once ruled by the Roman Empire” (St. John, 2011).
 And it was following defeats in Ethiopia at the end of the 1800s (namely 1896) that Italy began looking more seriously at colonizing Libya.
 And some who had traveled to Libya were saying that there were numerous economic and other benefits to overtaking Libya (St. John, 2011).
 In fact, many in Italy, in their mind, saw a number of reasons as to why they should take over Libya.
 Bruce St. John (2011) explains that